Character varieties of higher dimensional representations and splittings of 3-manifolds: Introduction

 We here explain our strategy to construct an essential tribranched surface in more detail.
 Let $M$ be a compact, connected, irreducible and orientable $3$-manifold.
-We suppose that the $SL_n(\C)$-character variety $X_n(M)$ of $\pi_1 (M)$ is of positive dimension, and let $\tilde{x}$ be an ideal point of an affine algebraic curve $C$ in $X_n(M)$.
-By construction $X_n(M)$ is obtained as the (geometric invariant theoretical) quotient of the affine algebraic set $\hom(\pi_1(M),SL_n(\C))$, and we may take a lift $D$ of $C$ in $\hom(\pi_1(M),SL_n(\C))$.
-Let $\tilde{y}$ be a lift of $\tilde{x}$ in $D$, which is also an ideal point of $D$.
+We suppose that the $\mathrm{SL}_n(\C)$-character variety $X_n(M)$ of $\pi_1 (M)$ is of positive dimension, and let $\tilde{x}$ be an ideal point of an affine algebraic curve $C$ in $X_n(M)$.
+By construction $X_n(M)$ is obtained as the (geometric invariant theoretical) quotient of the affine algebraic set $\hom(\pi_1(M),\mathrm{SL}_n(\C))$ by the conjugate action of $\mathrm{SL}_n(\C)$, and we may take a lift $D$ of $C$ in $\hom(\pi_1(M),\mathrm{SL}_n(\C))$.
+Let $\tilde{y}$ be a ``lift'' of $\tilde{x}$, which is an ideal point of the affine curve $D$.
 We denote by $\C(D)$ the field of rational functions on $D$.
 The construction of an essential tribranched surface from $\tilde{x}$ is divided into the following three steps.
-Firstly, on the basis of the theory of {\em Bruhat-Tits buildings} elaborated by Iwahori and Matsumoto \cite{IM}, and Bruhat and Tits \cite{BT1,BT2}, we may associate to the discrete valuation of $\C(D)$ at $\tilde{y}$ a canonical action of $SL_n(\C(D))$ on an $(n-1)$-dimensional Euclidean building $\mathcal{B}_{n,\widetilde{D}, \tilde{y}}$ (see Section~\ref{ssc:NAB} for details).
-Pulling back this canonical action by the tautological representation $\pi_1(M) \to SL_n(\C(D))$, we obtain an action of $\pi_1(M)$ on $\mathcal{B}_{n, \widetilde{D}, \tilde{y}}$.
+Firstly, on the basis of the theory of {\em Bruhat--Tits buildings} elaborated by Iwahori and Matsumoto \cite{IM}, and Bruhat and Tits \cite{BT1,BT2}, we may associate to the ideal point $\tilde{y}$ a canonical action of $\mathrm{SL}_n(\C(D))$ on an $(n-1)$-dimensional Euclidean building $\mathcal{B}_{n,\widetilde{D}, \tilde{y}}$ (see Section~\ref{ssc:NAB} for details).
+Pulling back this canonical action by the tautological representation $\pi_1(M) \to \mathrm{SL}_n(\C(D))$, we obtain an action of $\pi_1(M)$ on $\mathcal{B}_{n, \widetilde{D}, \tilde{y}}$.
 Secondly, we prove that this action is {\em nontrivial}, that is, the isotropic subgroup at each vertex of $\mathcal{B}_{n,\widetilde{D}, \tilde{y}}$ with respect to this action is a proper subgroup of $\pi_1(M)$.
 The important point to note here is that in the case of $n = 2$ this step is an algebraic heart of Culler and Shalen's original work \cite[Theorem~2.2.1]{CS}.
 Thirdly, we show that one can construct an essential tribranched surface in general from a nontrivial action of $\pi_1(M)$ on a Euclidean building.
 In this step we consider certain modifications of classical techniques due to Stallings and Waldhausen for constructing an essential surface as a {\em dual} of a nontrivial action of $\pi_1(M)$ on a tree.